What your HOA can and can't do under Arkansas law — with exact statute citations.

 Ark.
 Code §4-88-101 et seq.
 (Arkansas Deceptive Trade Practices Act)Arkansas courts recognize selective enforcement as a defense to HOA fines.
 If your HOA is enforcing a rule against you but not against similarly situated neighbors, document the disparity with photos and dates.
 Selective enforcement is a breach of the HOA's duty to apply its rules consistently.

-Arkansas common law (equitable defense; consistent enforcement requirement)HOAs incorporated after December 31, 1993 are governed by the Arkansas Nonprofit Corporation Act of 1993 (§4-33-101 et seq.).
-HOAs incorporated before that date are governed by the Arkansas Nonprofit Corporation Act of 1963.
-The two acts have different member rights provisions.
-Check your HOA's incorporation date with the Arkansas Secretary of State (sos.arkansas.gov) to determine which act applies to your association.
+Arkansas common law (equitable defense; consistent enforcement requirement)HOAs incorporated after December 31, 1993 are governed by the Arkansas Nonprofit Corporation Act of 1993 (§4-33-101 through §4-33-1532).
+HOAs incorporated before that date are governed by the Arkansas Nonprofit Corporation Act of 1963 (§4-28-201 et seq.), unless they voluntarily elected into the 1993 Act by amendment to their articles.
+The two Acts have different member rights provisions.
+Before applying any Nonprofit Corporation Act defense, verify your HOA's incorporation date at the Arkansas Secretary of State (sos.arkansas.gov).
+Using the wrong Act's framework in a dispute letter undermines your credibility.

 This is the required process under Arkansas law.
 If your HOA skipped any step, the fine may be procedurally defective.
 Steps marked ⚠️ are the ones HOAs most commonly skip.